MFA: Painting Concentration

-Accepted MFA students will be considered for teaching opportunities, such as Teaching Assistant or Graduate Part-Time Instructor.
-Texas Tech Landmark Arts Galleries, as well as Lubbock's vibrant arts district and community, are rife with opportunities for group shows and collaborative partnerships.
+Accepted MFA students will be considered for teaching opportunities, such as Teaching Assistant or Graduate Part-Time Instructor, and for financial assistance through scholarships and fellowships.
+Texas Tech Landmark Arts Galleries, as well as Lubbock's vibrant arts district and community, provide ample opportunity for group shows and collaborative partnerships.

-Studio spaces are provided for the graduate students.
-Studios are approximately 200 square feet of space.
-Additionally, students have access to a woodshop, 3D scanner, and computer lab.
+Studio spaces are provided for MFA students, and are approximately 200 square feet of space.
+Additionally, students have access to a woodshop, 3D scanner, computer lab, and visual resource center.